cdeletre/gmtools/README.md

 `./gmKtool.py -vv -r -m 0 -b 64 data.win` will compress all wav audio, recompress all ogg audio, in all audiogroups with 64kbps bitrate.
 The updated files will be written in `./Ktool.out`.
 The verbose level will be 2.

 `./gmKtool.py -vv -O 0 -O 1 -m 0 -b 64 data.win` will do the same as in the previous example but it will only write the updated `data.win` (SOND entries, and if present AUDO entries from audiogroup 0), all linked `audiogroupN.dat` won't be written.
 This might be useful when debugging, testing as you don't want to perform the ogg compression for each test run.
 Note that `-O` and `-N` can not be used together.

+`./gmKtool.py -vv -D -R 22050 -m 0 -r -b 32 data.win` will downmix to mono and resample to 22kHz all audio (including ogg, no minimum file size limit) and will use a 32 kbps bitrate.

 # readiffdata.py